-The proposed project site is largely located within the Waterfront Town Center Specific Plan (Town Center Plan), an area plan approved by the Alameda City Council in July 2014 (Figure 2).2 The Town Center Plan encompasses roughly 150 acres, including Seaplane Lagoon, the seaplane taxiway and parking apron, three of the seaplane hangars, and the area surrounding the Ralph Appezzato Memorial Parkway entrance to Alameda Point.
+The project site is largely located within the Waterfront Town Center Specific Plan (Town Center Plan), an area plan approved by the Alameda City Council in July 2014 (Figure 2).2 The Town Center Plan encompasses roughly 150 acres, including Seaplane Lagoon, the seaplane taxiway and parking apron, three of the seaplane hangars, and the area surrounding the Ralph Appezzato Memorial Parkway entrance to Alameda Point.

 In June 2015, the Alameda City Council approved a development plan for "Site A," a 68-acre section within the Town Center Plan area.
-Site A is bounded by Main Street to the east, West Tower Avenue to the north, Pan Am Way to the west, and an unnamed future street running roughly parallel to the existing east-west segment of Skyhawk Street.
-Site A also includes a "panhandle" on the taxiway, west of Pan Am Way and north of Seaplane Lagoon.
+Site A is bounded by Main Street to the east, West Tower Avenue to the north, Pan Am Way to the west, and an unnamed future street running roughly parallel to Skyhawk Street to the south.
+Site A also includes a "panhandle" that extends along the taxiway just west of Pan Am Way.
 "Site B" is an 82-acre section south of Site A that spans both the Town Center Plan area and the Enterprise District.
 Site B is allocated for a commercial project(s) with a focus on a major sales tax generator or a corporate "build-to-suit" user(s) that generates significant jobs or other catalytic economic benefits.

-The new ferry terminal is located within Site B, but will be constructed as part of the Site A development, contingent on funding availability.3 Ideally, the ferry terminal would be completed within a year of the first residents moving into Site A. Those residents would walk less than one-quarter of a mile to the new ferry service.
+The proposed ferry terminal is located within Site B, but will be constructed as part of the Site A development, contingent on funding.3 Ideally, the ferry terminal would be completed within a year of the first residents moving into Site A. Those residents would walk less than a quarter of a mile to the new ferry terminal.